datapartnership/datapartnership.github.io/content/updates/introducing-the-data-partnership-hub.md

 ### Getting Access

-After submitting your proposal to [Data Partnership](https://datapartnership.org/) and having it approved by the data partner, the section gives you details of how you should expect to get access to the data.
+After submitting your proposal to [Partnership](https://datapartnership.org/) and having it approved by the data partner, the section gives you details of how you should expect to get access to the data.

 Even before your project take shape, the section helps estimate what kind what resources will be required from your team.